-Davis Media Access (DMA) is a dba of Davis Community Television, a 501(c)(3) non-profit corporation.
+Davis Media Access (DMA) is a 501(c)(3) non-profit corporation.
 DMA is a community media center serving Davis, CA and surrounding areas.
 Our mission is to enrich and strengthen the community by providing alternatives to commercial media for local voices, opinions and creative endeavors.

 DMA is open Tuesday-Friday 10am to 6pm and is located at 1623 Fifth Street, Davis, CA. Our phone number is 530-757-2419.
 The KDRT studio phone numbers is 530-792-1648.